 If you are a victim of a hit-and-run you should immediately contact law enforcement to file a report on your accident.
 If you or witnesses have information that can identify the vehicle responsible for the accident you may pursue compensation for your damages from the at-fault party or their insurer.
 However, if you can’t identify the driver that struck your car you could be eligible for compensation from your own insurance provider depending on your coverage.
 Personal injury protection, collision coverage, and uninsured motorist policies may help you recover from your losses after a hit-and-run sideswipe collision.

 Factors that Can Affect the Severity of Injuries or Risk of Death in a Sideswipe collision

 Sideswipe accidents can have disproportionate outcomes depending on some factors that will influence the severity of damage and injuries suffered in an accident.
-Two major factors that can often mean the difference between life and death in a sideswipe accident are the size of the vehicle and the speed of the vehicles in the collision.
+Two major factors that can often mean the difference between life and death in a sideswipe accident are the size and speeds of the vehicles in the collision.
 Nearly 3 percent or almost 1,000 sideswipe accidents each year result in fatalities across the U.S.

 Type of vehicles involved

 Larger vehicles that strike a smaller vehicle can cause a forceful impact on the smaller vehicle throwing the vehicle into oncoming traffic or nearby objects.
 When a vehicle such as a large commercial truck or tractor-trailer moves into the lane of a lower profile vehicle, an override accident can result and will endanger the lives of any driver and passengers in the smaller car.